JVital2013/pihole-router/README.md

 Higher-end hardware can absolutely do a lot of this, but most home hardware cannot.
 Fortunately, with Pi-Hole and a couple of extra bits of software, your lowly Raspberry Pi can do all of this!
 Here is a video showing the DNS force-to-PiHole in action: [https://www.youtube.com/watch?v=oG5o5yc3M2Q](https://www.youtube.com/watch?v=oG5o5yc3M2Q)

 If you're feeling adventurous, I detail herein how I rebuilt my entire home network with a Pi-Hole truly in the middle.
-Maybe you can do the same with some time and patience.
+You can do the same, with some time and patience!

 ## Before you get started, there are a couple of things to keep in mind